rosette-api/java/php/README.md

 require dirname(__DIR__).'/source/BasisTechnology/Rosette/Rosette.php';
 ```
-Instantiate and instance of the api, providing the Rosette API URL and the required User Key, e.g.
+Instantiate an instance of the api, providing the Rosette API URL and the required User Key, e.g.
 ```
 $api = new $api($url, $userKey);
 ```